rifatarefin/natgi/README.md

 # NatGI Overview

 NatGI infers context-free grammar from example programs.
-While learning the grammar, it has only black‑box access to the language parser (an oracle) during the learning process.
+It has only black‑box access to the language parser (an oracle) during the learning process.
 NatGI follows the parse tree recovery principle from Arvada/TreeVada for grammar inference.
 NatGI's tree building technique is more powerful with GPT-4o and it produces human‑readable grammars with semantically meaningful nonterminal names.

 <table>
 <tr>